SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 ![Image5](media/image10a.png)

-- Finally, we execute a filter against a Non-Primary Key and it throws an error and exists.
-This is owing to the reason, that Non-Primary Keys cannot be used in a Filter in a Query in the Apache Cassandra database.
+- Finally, we execute a filter against a Non-Primary Key and it throws an error.
+This is owing to the reason, that Non-Primary Keys cannot be used in a Filter in a Query in Apache Cassandra database.
 There are possible solutions given below which you can tinker with to solve this issue.

 ## Validate in Azure Portal